 We recommend prioritizing authentic forms of student assessment driven by course learning objectives.

 We recommend prioritizing authentic forms of student assessment driven by course learning objectives.
 Assessments of this kind can include take-home, open-book, or open-note exams, final projects, or other demonstrations of learning.
 These assessments can easily be made asynchronous to reduce the likelihood of technical issues, decrease test anxiety associated with mediated and timed exams, and to more accurately assess course learning objectives.
-To learn more about authentic assessment and grade integrity in online environments, please review the CFI Teaching Toolkit on the subject authored by Andreas Broscheid and Emily O. Gravett, visit our Assessment, Exams, and Integrity page, and/or request a Libraries consultation.
+To learn more about authentic assessment and grade integrity in online environments, please review the CFI Teaching Toolbox on the subject authored by Andreas Broscheid and Emily O. Gravett, visit our Assessment, Exams, and Integrity page, and/or request a Libraries consultation.

 More information on these concerns is available in Shea Swauger’s Our Bodies Encoded: Algorithmic Test Proctoring in Higher Education.

 Practice exams give you and your students a chance to discover technology issues before the exam.
 They also help to reduce student anxiety about testing, proctoring, or monitoring technologies.
 For these reasons, practice exams are considered a best practice for online education.

 Respondus LockDown Browser™ is a secure browser for taking exams in Canvas.

 It does not require a webcam or constitute “proctoring” software.
 It does, however, prevent students from copying and pasting, going to another URL, printing, or accessing other applications during an assessment.
 If a Canvas exam requires that Respondus LockDown Browser be used, students will not be able to take the test with a standard web browser.
 LockDown Browser does not work with Chromebooks.